 Leukemia and Lymphoma Society (LLS)

-The organization provides financial aid to leukemia patients.
-Also people with Hodgkin’s lymphoma, non-Hodgkin’s lymphoma, or multiple myeloma.
-Patient Aid Program provides $100 stipend to eligible patients with blood cancer.
+The organization provides financial aid to leukemia patients—also people with Hodgkin’s lymphoma, non-Hodgkin’s lymphoma, or multiple myeloma.
+Patient Aid Program provides a $100 stipend to eligible patients with blood cancer.

 Their Urgent Need Program helps patients enroll in clinical trials and provides financial assistance with rent, mortgage, lodging, utilities, childcare eldercare, transportation, and food.